farcasterxyz/docs/docs/developers/community.md

 | [Recordings](https://www.youtube.com/watch?v=lmGXWP5m1_Y&list=PL0eq1PLf6eUeZnPtyKMS6uN9I5iRIlnvq)                                                                                   | Recordings of prior dev calls.              |

 Developer calls take place every other week at 10am Pacific Time.
 They last for 45 minutes and are recorded and posted to YouTube.
 The core team proposes the agenda and runs the meeting.
 Anyone can suggest new topics for discussion by leaving a comment on the meeting agenda or proposing it live during the meeting.

+## More Resources

+Visit [alexpaden/farcaster-resources](https://github.com/alexpaden/farcaster-resources) for a community maintained list of open-source project repositories and SDKs.